lexy-language/lexy-language/Introduction/4_Functions.md

 # Functions

 A function is a callable unit of calculation logic that has a well-defined input (parameters) and output (results).
-A function has parameter and result variables, these are defined under the Parameters and Results keywords.
-Parameters define the input variables of the function, Results define the output.
+A function has parameter and result variables, these are defined under the *parameters* and *results* keywords. *parameters*  define the input variables of the function, *results* define the output.

 DEMO: You can execute the example functions on the right and see the results .